Mainland or Free Zone EAU: Which structure to choose?

 • Mainland: local market, numerous visas, government tenders.

-There's no one-size-fits-all solution: it all depends on your ambitions and your sector.
+There is no one-size-fits-all solution: it all depends on your ambitions and your sector.

-The importance of support to avoid mistakes
+The importance of support to avoid making mistakes

-What's the difference between a Mainland company and a Freezone company?
+What is the difference between a Mainland company and a Freezone company?

 Mainland involves a compulsory physical office (rent of around AED 20,000/year minimum), area-related visas (1 visa for around 100-120 sq ft in Dubai), and compulsory annual audits.
-License fees (AED 20,000 to 40,000) also include government approvals.
-In contrast, Freezone offers flexible options (virtual office, flexi-desk) but limits the number of visas at no extra cost.
-Both structures have variable costs, depending on the emir and local regulations.
+Licence fees (AED 20,000 to 40,000) also include government approvals.
+Freezone, on the other hand, offers flexible options (virtual office, flexi-desk) but limits the number of visas at no extra cost.
+Both structures have variable costs depending on the emir and local regulations.

 Challenges include higher initial costs (physical office, audits), stricter regulations, and multiple administrative formalities (government approvals).
-Foreigners must also ensure tax compliance (9% tax on net profits over AED 375,000) and visas (linked to office size).
-The Freezone remains simpler for international activities, but the Mainland is essential for a strong local base.
+Foreigners must also ensure tax compliance (9 % tax on net profits over AED 375,000) and visas (linked to the size of the office).
+The Freezone is simpler for international activities, but the Mainland is essential for a strong local presence.

-Guide to setting up a company in dubai
+Guide to setting up a company in Dubai

 Download the guide to setting up a company in Dubai and the UAE.

-✨ GUIDE TO STARTING A BUSINESS
+✨ GUIDE TO SETTING UP A COMPANY

-Questions about setting up a company in Dubai?
+Do you have any questions about setting up a company in Dubai?

-Download guide
+Download the guide

-" * " indicates required fields
+"*" indicates required fields

-This field is used for validation purposes only and should remain unchanged.
+This field is for validation purposes and should be left unchanged.